 What does it mean to act justly, love mercy and walk humbly when helping people?

 To care for the needs and well-being of others is a high calling.
 How can Christians shape the social policies, services and resources in ways that respect all people as made in God's image?
 To see the dignity and worth of all people?
-The Applied Social Sciences - Social Work program at Redeemer looks at how individuals interact with different social systems, actively studying social justice, anti-oppressive practice and cultural pluralism as ways to seek justice and transformation in communities.
+The Social Work program at Redeemer looks at how individuals interact with different social systems, actively studying social justice, anti-oppressive practice and cultural pluralism as ways to seek justice and transformation in communities.

-Applied Social Sciences - Social Work is a Bachelor of Arts degree.
+Social Work is a Bachelor of Arts degree.
 It is offered as an honours major and as a minor.